Nonparametric efficient estimation of the longitudinal front-door functional: Simulation study

 \subsection{Results}

+For each data-generating distribution, we generated $1000$ datasets with a sample size of $n \in \{500, 1000, 2000, 4000\}$.
+For each simulated data set, we computed the estimators derived in Sections \ref{sec:estimation} as well as the IPW and sequential regression estimators based on the representations described in Section \ref{sec:rep}.
+We computed the absolute bias scaled by $\sqrt{n}$ of all estimators.
+The results for DGM (1) are displayed in Figure \ref{fig:sim_bias}.
+The remaining simulation results for DGMs (2)-(4) can be found in Section S4 of the Supplementary Materials.

+The simulation results show that the biases of all estimators are small in (a) when all nuisance models are approximately correctly specified.
+The biases of the one-step estimator and the TMLE converge to zero at rate $\sqrt{n}$ as expected by Theorem \ref{theorem:AL}, while the biases of the IPW and sequential regression estimators do not.
+Further, the TMLE and the one-step estimator remain unbiased in scenarios (b)-(d) as expected by Lemma \ref{lemma:DR}, and are biased in (e) where all nuisance models are misspecified.

-For each simulated data set, we computed the estimators derived in Sections \ref{sec:estimation} and \ref{sec:efficient} using the model specifications in (a)-(e).
-We repeated this $1000$ times and computed the absolute bias scaled by $\sqrt{n}$ and the empirical standard deviation (sd) scaled by $\sqrt{n}$.
-The results are displayed in Figures \ref{fig:sim_bias}-\ref{fig:sim_sd} below.
-For the one-step estimator and the TMLE we estimated the variance by computing the empirical variance of the efficient influence function and used this to compute the coverage of a 95\% Wald-type confidence interval.
-The coverage probabilities are displayed in Figure \ref{fig:sim_cov} below.
+For the one-step estimator and the TMLE we estimated the variance by computing the empirical variance of the efficient influence function and used this to compute the mean square error (MSE) scaled by $n$ and the coverage of a 95\% Wald-type confidence interval.
+These metrics are displayed in Figures \ref{fig:sim_mse} and \ref{fig:sim_cov} below.

-In Figure \ref{fig:sim_bias} we see that, as expected, the biases of all estimators are small when all nuisance models are approximately correctly specified.
-However, the bias of the sequential regression based estimators does not appear to converge to zero at rate $\sqrt{n}$.
-A possible explanation is that, as discussed above, it is difficult to correctly specify the sequential regressions when using parametric models.
-The TMLE and the one-step estimator remain unbiased in scenarios (b)-(d) as expected by Theorem \ref{theorem:DR}.
-As seen in Figure \ref{fig:sim_sd}, the TMLE tends to have smaller scaled standard deviation than the one-step estimator, in particular for the smaller sample sizes.
-However, as seen in Figure \ref{fig:sim_cov}, the coverage probabilities for the TMLE and the one-step estimator are nearly identical.
-In scenario (a), where all models are correctly specified, the coverage probabilities are close to the nominal level, though slightly lower.
-Again, this may be due to the fact that some nuisance models can only be approximately correctly specified when using parametric models.
+From Figure \ref{fig:sim_mse}, we see that the targeted minimum loss-based estimator yields a better mean squared error than the one-step estimator across (a)-(d).
+As seen in Figure \ref{fig:sim_cov}, the coverage probabilities for the TMLE and the one-step estimator are nearly identical.
+In scenario (a), where all models are correctly specified, the coverage probabilities are close to the nominal level.
 When some nuisance models are misspecified, the influence function based standard errors no longer provide valid inference, according to theory.
-Surprisingly, the coverage probabilities remain close to the nominal level in (b).
-In (c)-(e) the coverage probabilities are poor, most severely in (e), where the coverage probabilities approach zero as $n$ increases.
+Surprisingly, the coverage probabilities remain close to the nominal level in (b)-(d).
+In (e) the coverage probabilities approach zero as $n$ increases.